regen-network/regen-ledger/docs/ledger/get-started/live-networks.md

 #### Faucets

 In order to interact with Regen Redwood testnet, you'll need some tokens.
-You can redeem tokens for by executing the following `curl` commands.
+You can redeem testnet REGEN tokens via the following faucet:

 - [Chora.io Faucet](https://chora.io/faucet) (connect to `regen-redwood-1`)
   - Has a limit of 3 redemptions, of 1 REGEN each